isai-torres/isai-torres/README.md

   <img src="https://github.com/user-attachments/assets/d7b7947f-ac73-4c6a-bcae-1328897636a0">
 </div>

-<h3 align="left">Passionate Frontend Developer with a deep love for coding and technology.
-I thrive on learning new programming
-languages and exploring the latest trends in the tech world.</h3>
+<h3 align="left">Passionate Frontend Developer and current Computer Science student with a strong enthusiasm for coding and technology.
+I enjoy learning new programming languages and keeping up with the latest trends in the tech world.</h3>

 <br>